Reticulocytopenia: Predisposing conditions

+Parvovirus B19 infection and transient aplastic crisis

-The majority of TAC are triggered by Parvovirus B19 in patients with hematologic disorders.
+The majority of transient aplastic crises (TACs) are triggered by parvovirus B19 in patients with hematologic disorders.
 These patients often present with high viral titers during profound anemia and are found to have reticulocytopenia upon further evaluation.
 Children are more affected than adults, and immunity appears to last several years after infection.
-Patients with TAC due to Parvovirus B19 are less likely to have the typical slapped-cheek rash (erythema infectiosum) characteristic of this infection.
-Infections with Salmonella, S. pneumoniae, and other pathogens may also lead to TAC.
-With Parvovirus infection, bone marrow recovery typically occurs within 10 days and erythropoiesis resumes.
+Patients with TAC due to parvovirus B19 are less likely to have the typical slapped-cheek rash (erythema infectiosum) characteristic of this infection.
+Infections with Salmonella, Streptococcus pneumoniae, and other pathogens may also lead to TAC.
+With parvovirus infection, bone marrow recovery typically occurs within 10 days and erythropoiesis resumes.
 Parvovirus IgG/IgM may be obtained to assess for active infection.
 Patients may require IVIG or replacement of blood products during this transient bone marrow failure to reduce the chance of serious complications from the severe anemia.